tuffee88/d3d12ProxyEdrDx11_0/README.md

 [15016] D3D12CreateDevice - Original function address queried

 [15016] D3D12CreateDevice-CallResult:0
--> this is the return code of D3D12CreateDevice and can used to check the for error messages (see https://docs.microsoft.com/en-us/windows/win32/direct3ddxgi/dxgi-error)
+-> this is the return code of D3D12CreateDevice and can be used to check for error messages (see https://docs.microsoft.com/en-us/windows/win32/direct3ddxgi/dxgi-error)

+Notes:
+-Received report from one user that this fixed his WSOD on a Geforce 940mx (Maxwell, first Gen, GM108)